Welcome to the French page!

 We will assess the children’s progress by considering the success criteria (seen below) for each unit before making a final teacher summative assessment.

-Our children are using Duolingo to help them with their learning from home.
+Our children are using Duolingo as an extra-curricular resource.
 This allows them to work through their own pace, acquire vocabulary and consolidate existing knowledge.
 Duolingo allows the children to read, understand and speak French, as well as exploring some of the grammatical structures that differ from our language.

 Please see some of the images below: